Lambert W random variables and their applications in loss modelling: Lambert Random Variables

 \subsection{Definitions}

 Next, we present the definitions of different types of Lambert random variables based on \citet{Goerg2011}.
-We also give the formulae of the cumulative distribution function (cdf) and probability density function (pdf) for scale and location-scale random variables. \\ \begin{definition} Let $U$ be a continuous random variable with cdf $F_{U}(u)=\mathbb{P}(U \leq u)$, $u \in \mathbb{R}$ and pdf $f_{U}(u)$, then
+We provide the formulae of the cumulative distribution function (cdf) and probability density function (pdf) for scale and location--scale random variables.